I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi-createdepthstencilview.md

 <p>The driver can use the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> callback function to set an error code.
 For more information about setting error codes, see the following Remarks section.</p>

 ## -remarks
 <p>The driver might run out of memory.
 Therefore, the driver can pass E_OUTOFMEMORY or D3DDDIERR_DEVICEREMOVED in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function.
 The Direct3D runtime will determine that any other errors are critical.
 If the driver passes any errors, including D3DDDIERR_DEVICEREMOVED, the Direct3D runtime will determine that the handle is invalid; therefore, the runtime will not call the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-destroydepthstencilview.md">DestroyDepthStencilView</a> function to destroy the handle that the <i>hDepthStencilView</i> parameter specifies.</p>

-<p>The driver might run out of memory.
-Therefore, the driver can pass E_OUTOFMEMORY or D3DDDIERR_DEVICEREMOVED in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function.
-The Direct3D runtime will determine that any other errors are critical.
-If the driver passes any errors, including D3DDDIERR_DEVICEREMOVED, the Direct3D runtime will determine that the handle is invalid; therefore, the runtime will not call the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-destroydepthstencilview.md">DestroyDepthStencilView</a> function to destroy the handle that the <i>hDepthStencilView</i> parameter specifies.</p>

 ## -requirements